-Firstly, let everyone know you’re feeling a little “under the weather”.
+Firstly, let everyone know (including the kids) that you’re feeling a little sick.
 There is nothing wrong with your child knowing you aren’t feeling well.
 I personally think it’s important for them to understand that everyone gets sick, even parents.
 And the kids can often make a game out of it (even if it is less-than-helpful ha!).
 Also make sure your partner knows (if you have one) – sometimes we all get a little stuck in our own bubble and unless told something, don’t think anything is different.

 2. Ask for help

 Most of us have a support system in place – a partner, or parents of our own, or even friends, that we can call on in times of need.
 Some of us, however, don’t.
 So it’s important to use what we have, if it’s available.
 If you’re really sick, then just ask for help.
 I was once extremely ill with an ocular migraine – so I was vomiting and my vision was disappearing on me – that was the one and only time I’ve asked for my husband to come home.

 If you don’t have a support network, then think about fostering relationships – perhaps have a mutual agreement with a friend whereby you can both rely on each other in extraordinary circumstances.

 3. Let it go

 If you can – let it go.
 Forget the washing.
 Forget the messy house.
 Forget the rules about no TV.
 Just let it all go and try to relax as much as you can.
 Pop a DVD on, or let your child play on a device.
 In the past, when I was suffering with horrible morning-sickness, I gave my child the tablet and she sat in bed with me while I tried to have a nap.
 It kind of worked, kind of didn’t – but it was still a break.